 i Subordinated equity agreements

 Companies are increasingly finding that their longer-term international strategic aims are not always met by vanilla franchising.
 Their commercial aims require more sophisticated, hybrid structures, often involving taking equity in the corporate vehicle that the franchisee has created to develop the brand in the territory.
-There is a wide range of such subordinated equity structures available, the appropriateness of which will depend upon the franchisor’s commercial priorities, their longer-term market-entry strategy, the franchisor’s shareholders’ ultimate exit strategy, tax planning and so on.
+There is a wide range of these subordinated equity structures available, the appropriateness of which will depend upon the franchisor's commercial priorities, its longer-term market-entry strategy, the franchisor's shareholders' ultimate exit strategy, tax planning, and so on.